Dfilono/TurtleMol/docs/index.rst

 ..
-T.U.R.T.L.E. documentation master file, created by sphinx-quickstart on Mon Oct 16 13:06:21 2023.
+TURTLE documentation master file, created by sphinx-quickstart on Mon Oct 16 13:06:21 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to T.U.R.T.L.E.'s documentation!
+Welcome to TURTLE's documentation!
 ========================================

 Design, create, and generate unique, complex molecular structures of any shape and size!